j-labbe/j-labbe/README.md

 ## Hi, I'm Jack 👋

-Feel free to take a look around my public projects!

 I work as an independent contractor (for now) building systems to help businesses solve problems.
-Right now, my largest projects is a cloud-based data management system (unfortunately it must remain in a private repo for security reasons).

-Feel free to check out my [website](https://jacklabbe.com) for some more info about me.
-The source code is right here on GitHub, too!
+Feel free to take a look around my public repos, or [check out my website](https://jacklabbe.com).

 <!--
 **j-labbe/j-labbe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.